PeterCamilleri/CX16/tools/README.md

 A very useful feature of the assembler is the ability to include files.
 When this is done, the text if the included file is essentially read into the current file at the point of inclusion.
+This allow the easy use of definitions, macros, and other resources from other sources.

 To use include files they need to use the include statement: